deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Permissions

 In the following table, the privileged roles are listed for each function with access control.
 Particularly, for any function that is access controlled by `accessControlManager`, the currently assigned roles are added in paranthesis.
-If no roles are listed, no roles are currently assigned but can be introduced by governance.
-These roles have not changed since Oct-26-2022 and can only be adjusted through the Governance structure.
+If no roles are listed, no roles are currently assigned but can be introduced by _Governance_.
+These roles have not changed since Oct-26-2022 and can only be adjusted through the _Governance Structure_.

 | Contract      | Function     | Impact                                                                                                                                                                                                                                                                                                                                     | Owner                   |
 | ------------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------- |